slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Only the guy who isn’t rowing has time to rock the boat."
 -- Jean-Paul Sartre [1905]*

+> *"You can tell a bully from a leader by how they treat people who disagree with them."
+-- Miles Davis [1926]*

+> *"Effective leadership is putting first things first.
+Effective management is discipline, carrying it out."
+-- Stephen Covey [1932]*

 > *"Leaders must be close enough to relate to others, but far enough ahead to motivate them."
 -- John C. Maxwell [1947]*